marcopennekamp/lore/spec/expressions.md

 **TODO:** We could consider, once we have introduced nullable/optional values (`Int?`), to turn the logical operators into operators that accept any argument types and return "truthy" values.
 Compare to Clojure, Elixir, or Javascript.

+**TODO:** Rethink the syntax of these symbols.
+Maybe rather `&&` or even `and`?

 ##### Equality and Order

 True is equal to true, false is equal to false.
-Booleans are not ordered.
+Booleans are unordered.